Grissess/Mane-Event/README.md

 # Mane Event

-This bot was custom made by members of the BronyCon team for use on the official BronyCon Discord server.
+This bot is custom made by members of the BronyCon team for use on the official BronyCon Discord server.

+Contributors:

+Alabaster
+Sheva - Extremely patient while explaining the basics of Python to Alabaster Ramble - Sanity Checker and Idea Bouncer-Offer